Meri Avidzba: Military career

 In 1939, Avidzba joined the Military Medical Academy in Leningrad; when she heard that war was due to be declared she volunteered to transfer to the fighter aircraft training school in Perm.
 This transition required Avidzba to appeal to the military authorities in order to be transferred.
 From Perm she moved to the military air school in Engels.

 In 1941, she was posted to the Finnish border, where she flew biplanes.
 In December 1942, Avidzba was posted to the Caucasus region, as a navigator in the 46th Guards Light Bomber Night Aviation Regiment of the 4th Air Army of the 2nd Belarusian Front – beginning her career in the Night Witches.
 Here she was under the command of Polina Makogon and Lydia Svistunova, where she benefited from their instruction and was quickly undertaking solo combat missions.

 In February 1943, she flew with Polina Makogon on a mission, where their three sorties repeatedly bombed the Germans in one night.
 In September 1943, on a mission to bomb the port of Taman, Avidzba noticed that the Germans were relocating their forces – she reported the reconnaissance findings from her flight to her commanders, who welcomed and acted on this previously unknown intelligence.

 In 1944, Avidzba's aircraft was hit by enemy fire, and her spine was severely injured.
+She hid this injury until the end of the war to continue fighting.
 This injury led to some partial paralysis, which was successfully treated with an operation seven years later.

 During the war, Avidzba flew 477 combat sorties, totalling over 1000 hours of time in the air and dropped 63 tonnes of bombs onto the enemy.
 She fought in the North Caucasus, as well as on the 4th Ukrainian and 2nd Belorussian fronts.
 She participated in the liberation of Crimea, Ukraine and Poland.
 She crossed the front lines on 954 occasions.
 Her brother Koka was killed in the war, and she wrote to her parents about how her work as a pilot avenged his death.